azerion/bluestack-sdk-ios/Home.md

 ```

 ### Interstitial

+**On info.plist view-controller-based-status-bar must be setted to YES**
 #####Init factory

 To create an interstitial you must init an object with type MNGAdsSDKFactory and set the interstitalDelegate and the viewController.